Pages: 340 Published: March 2020 ISBN: 9781680506600

 You’ve decided to tackle machine learning — because you’re job

 hunting, embarking on a new project, or just think self-driving cars are

 cool.
 But where to start?
 It’s easy to be intimidated, even as a

 software developer.
 The good news is that it doesn’t have to be that

 hard.
-Master machine learning by writing code one line at a time, from
+Conquer machine learning by writing code one line at a time, from

 simple learning programs all the way to a true deep learning system.